What’s Up, WhatsApp? The opaque world of online ads

 This is a classic case of asymmetric information: we have no idea who is going to use our data and for what purpose.

 We have no choice either, as the ubiquity of the business model referred to as surveillance capitalism by Professor Shoshana Zuboff of Harvard University often means we have no place to hide.

 The crisis moment of online advertising

 We cannot therefore think of our personal data as any other good that we can freely put up for sale on the market: the invisible surveillance and the social data externality mean we have no control over what data to share and when.
-This constant but covert surveillance and the business model of content targeting that it feeds leads to political polarisation and harms both our mental health and democratic institutions.
-The events of this past January at the US Capitol showed merely the tip of the iceberg.
+We need to be mindful of the potential harms that the lock of control over our personal data might entail.

 It is not a coincidence if the reader got confused.
 The opaqueness of the ad-tech world looks similar to the financial sector pre-crisis when neither banks nor regulators understood their institutions’ exposure to risky financial instruments.
 The online ad industry may just be reaching the point that was 2008 for exotic financial assets: the chaos that ensued after WhatsApp’s privacy change not only showed that we do care about privacy but also that we have very little understanding of it.
 I can only hope that this is where the similarities end, and that regulation will precede the ad-tech market’s meltdown.

 Dávid Pákozdi, competition economist; teaching assistant at Queen Mary, University of London